Considerations for extracting moir\'e-level strain from dark field intensities in transmission electron microscopy: Interference Region Intensities for Displacement Measurements

 \section{Interference Region Intensities for Displacement Measurements}

-To extract these displacements \textbf{u} and associated strain $\nabla \textbf{u}$, we look at the intensity of the overlap regions between Bragg disks arising from the scattering off of desired layers in the material.
-The overlap intensities $I_j$ at reciprocal lattice positions $\textbf{g}_j$ can be shown to obey the following equation, where \textbf{u} is the (in-plane projection of the) interlayer displacement vector dictating stacking order.
+To extract these displacements $\textbf{u}_{xy}$ and associated strain $\nabla \textbf{u}_{xy}$, we look at the intensity of the overlap regions between Bragg disks arising from the scattering off of desired layers in the material.
+The overlap intensities $I_i$ at reciprocal lattice positions $\textbf{g}_i$ can be shown to obey the following equation, where $\textbf{u}_{xy}$ is the (in-plane projection of the) interlayer displacement vector dictating stacking order.

 The full derivation is shown in the supplemental information of \cite{kazmierczak2021strain} and \cite{van2023rotational} for a centro-symmetric homo-bilayer and a general bilayer respectively.
 Briefly, a series of strict assumptions (that the beam is completely focused and that scattering takes place within a single plane and is well represented by the weak phase object approximation) are used to yield the simple analytic expression above.
+We also note that an equivalent expression for centrosymmetric materials may be obtained by taking the $\Delta f = 0$ limit of functional forms derived for in-line CBED holography. \cite{latychevskaia2018convergent, latychevskaia2020convergent, latychevskaia2021holographic, latychevskaia2020holographic} One possible avenue for increased generalization of these fitting functions may use the anticipated z-dependence of these expressions for $\Delta f \neq 0$ to additionally measure corrugations, however we note that large defocus values strongly impact the subsequent discussion of resolution so such an approach is difficult in practice. \cite{zachman2021interferometric}

 The accuracy of this expression can be investigated through comparison to simulated electron diffraction patterns, obtained using the multi-slice algorithm. \cite{cowley1957scattering} In figure 2, we present multi-slice results obtained at a series of van-der waals (VdW) gap choices and multi-slice thicknesses, parameterizing the number of scattering events.
 Each multi-slice simulation is performed on a large uniform bilayer graphene sheet of a given stacking order to investigate the accuracy of equation (2) without resolution considerations, which will be discussed in a later section.
 An $\alpha$ of 4 mrad and a perfectly focused aberration-free lens are assumed.
 We note that the primary effect of changing $\alpha$ in the absence of resolution considerations will be to increase the impact of small aberrations not included here.
 Aberrations will also change the internal structure of the overlap intensity, effects from which can be mitigated through averaging over the whole overlap region.
 The implications of subtle internal structure in abberated probes for non-spherical virtual apertures is outside the scope of this paper.
 The defocus also will have little impact when resolution considerations are ignored so long as the entire overlap region intensity is averaged \cite{zachman2021interferometric}.